GarciaLnk/OoT3DCameraControl/README.md

-Free camera control hack for The Legend of Zelda: Ocarina of Time 3D.
+### Free camera control hack for The Legend of Zelda: Ocarina of Time 3D.

+**NOTICE: most users should use this mod instead https://github.com/Roberto-Nessy/OoT3D_Standalone_Free_Cam**

 This tool scans the memory of Citra to find and modify the addresses corresponding to the LocalPlayer and LocalCamera.